ryanfarber/prompty/README.md

 # Prompter
-A tool to help format prompts dynamically
+A tool to help format LLM prompts dynamically

 ## usage